DanielEytan/craft-gulp-setup/README.md

 - Point your browser to your projects URL.
 If you see a monkey in your browser, you’ve done everything right!

 #Gulp
+- Edit the Proxy for the browser-sync task in /gulpfile.js
-- Make sure to have the Node and [gulp-cli](https://demisx.github.io/gulp4/2015/01/15/install-gulp4.html) installed.
+- Make sure to have the Node and [gulp-cli](https://demisx.github.io/gulp4/2015/01/15/install-gulp4.html) installed
-- Navigate to the project folder with the terminal and type: `npm install`.
+- Navigate to the project folder with the terminal and type: `npm install`
 - Once finished enter `gulp` to run the project